-In an effort to address high nationwide costs of affordable housing, states and local governments are working to find innovative ways to remove barriers to affordable housing construction and to be more involved in planning for higher density.
+To address the high nationwide costs of affordable housing, states and local governments are working to find innovative ways to remove barriers to affordable housing construction and to be more involved in planning for higher density.

 The measure is intended to help boost growth and increase connectivity and accessibility for the Boston metro area without having to continually expand mass transit further and further away from the city center due to increases in sprawl.

-Innovations at the state and local level that support affordable housing policies are critical now that the U.S. Department of Housing and Urban Development has started requiring fair housing development plans.
+Innovations at the state and local levels that support affordable housing policies are critical now that the U.S. Department of Housing and Urban Development has started requiring fair housing development plans.

 The opportunity that states and local governments have to increase overall economic activity can potentially be put at risk due to the inconvenience of traffic-causing construction activity that cannot, by itself, solve regional housing supply and demand problems.
 The current status quo has seen declines in quality of life indicators for areas with high market demand for affordable housing while, simultaneously, states have seen overall growth in affordable housing stock that is too slight to more than moderately improve urban connectivity and job growth.

-Innovative planning policies are central to meeting this challenge and to let states and localities reap the rewards of greater cooperation and coordination.
+Innovative planning policies are central to meeting this challenge and letting states and localities reap the rewards of greater cooperation and coordination.